 At Del Rey MD, we believe our patients get a superior quality of care because we do the highest number of nasal obstruction procedures in the state of California.

-All of our Del Rey MD locations in Marina del Rey, Long Beach, Lancaster, and Bakersfield are in-network with a wide variety of insurance plans, so the majority of our patients can utilize their health insurance for nasal obstruction surgery.
+All of our Del Rey MD locations in Marina Del Rey, Long Beach, Bakersfield, Los Angeles, and surrounding Southern California are in-network with a wide variety of insurance plans, so the majority of our patients can utilize their health insurance for nasal obstruction surgery.
 At Del Rey MD, we do not have to charge a facility fee, and there is no necessity to see a primary care doctor for a referral.

 If you have a recurring or persistent ear, nose, throat or allergy problem, it is likely your condition can be treated.
-Our expert team of ear, nose and throat specialists can discuss your options at one of our Del Rey MD locations to see what specific treatment is appropriate for your condition.
-Contact our practice locations in Marina del Rey, Long Beach, Lancaster, and Bakersfield today to book an appointment.
+Our expert team of ear, nose and throat specialists can discuss your options at one of our Del Rey MD locations to see if what specific treatment is appropriate for your condition.
+Contact our practice locations in Marina Del Rey / Los Angeles, Long Beach, Bakersfield, Los Angeles, and surrounding Southern California today to book an appointment.